 - Find the 5 Gallon bucket, and take off the handle using pliers.
 Be careful, since the ends of the wire can be sharp.

-- Mark 80 holes according to the measurements specified in the first picture.
+- Mark 80 holes according to the measurements specified in Fig. 12.

 - Drill out these holes using a 1/4" drill bit